emmawinston/pete-astor/01-about.md

 I released Spilt Milk on Fortuna Pop in 2016.
 I have now signed to Tapete Records, home of The Clientele, Lloyd Cole and The Monochrome Set.
 I have been recording a new album with with James Hoare (Ultimate Painting, Proper Ornaments, Veronica Falls) on guitar and The Wave Pictures’ rhythm section of Franic Rozycki on bass and Jonny Helm on drums.

-Water Tower, a new seven inch is out in Novemeber.
+Water Tower, a new seven inch, is out in Novemeber.